 The following web pages trace the saga of the

-Great Salt Lake Mime Troupe from the point of view of myself, Artist / Technician
+Great Salt Lake Mime Troupe from the point of view of myself -- Artist / Technician

-on every page, but it is my intention to mention ALL of the people involved,
+Michael Evans.
+It is my intention to mention ALL of the people involved,

 Daze & Nights Ib